AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/dataflow/databases.md

 Datenflüsse sind so konzipiert, dass Daten auf planmäßiger Basis automatisch erfasst werden.
 Beginn durch Auswahl der Aufnahmefrequenz.
 Legen Sie als Nächstes das Intervall fest, um den Zeitraum zwischen zwei Flussläufen festzulegen.
 Der Wert des Intervalls sollte eine Ganzzahl ungleich null sein und auf größer oder gleich 15 gesetzt werden.

 Um die Erfassungszeit des Beginns festzulegen, passen Sie das Datum und die Uhrzeit an, die im Feld &quot;Beginn&quot;angezeigt werden.
 Alternativ können Sie das Kalendersymbol auswählen, um den Zeitwert des Beginns zu bearbeiten.
-Die Beginn-Zeit muss größer oder gleich der aktuellen UTC-Zeit sein.
+Start time must be greater than or equal to your current UTC time.

-Wählen Sie Inkrementelle Daten **[!UICONTROL laden, indem]** Sie die Delta-Spalte zuweisen.
-In diesem Feld wird zwischen neuen und vorhandenen Daten unterschieden.
+Select **[!UICONTROL Load incremental data by]** to assign the delta column.
+This field provides a distinction between new and existing data.

 ![](../../../images/tutorials/dataflow/databases/schedule-interval-on.png)

-### Einrichten eines einmaligen Erfassungsdataflow
+### Set up a one-time ingestion dataflow

-Um eine einmalige Erfassung einzurichten, wählen Sie den Dropdown-Pfeil für die Häufigkeit aus und klicken Sie auf **[!UICONTROL Einmal]**.
+To set up one-time ingestion, select the frequency drop down arrow and select **[!UICONTROL Once]**.

 >[!TIP]
 >
->**[!UICONTROL Intervall]** und **[!UICONTROL Aufstockung]** sind während einer einmaligen Erfassung nicht sichtbar.
+>**[!UICONTROL Interval]** and **[!UICONTROL Backfill]** are not visible during a one-time ingestion.

-Nachdem Sie die entsprechenden Werte für den Zeitplan angegeben haben, wählen Sie **[!UICONTROL Weiter]**.
+Once you have provided appropriate values to the schedule, select **[!UICONTROL Next]**.

 ![](../../../images/tutorials/dataflow/databases/schedule-once.png)

-## Datennachrichtendetails angeben
+## Provide dataflow details

-Der Schritt *[!UICONTROL Datennachweis]* wird angezeigt, mit dem Sie einen Namen eingeben und eine kurze Beschreibung zu Ihrem neuen Datennachweis geben können.
+The *[!UICONTROL Dataflow detail]* step appears, allowing you to name and give a brief description about your new dataflow.

-Während dieses Prozesses können Sie auch die *[!UICONTROL teilweise Erfassung]* und *[!UICONTROL Fehlerdiagnose]* aktivieren.
+During this process, you can also enable *[!UICONTROL Partial ingestion]* and *[!UICONTROL Error diagnostics]*.
 Enabling *[!UICONTROL Partial ingestion]* provides the ability to ingest data containing errors up to a certain threshold.
-Sobald die *[!UICONTROL teilweise Erfassung]* aktiviert ist, ziehen Sie den *[!UICONTROL Fehlerschwellenwert %]* , um den Fehlerschwellenwert des Stapels anzupassen.
-Alternativ können Sie den Schwellenwert manuell anpassen, indem Sie das Eingabefeld auswählen.
-Weitere Informationen finden Sie in der Übersicht über die [teilweise Stapelverarbeitung](../../../../ingestion/batch-ingestion/partial.md).
+Once *[!UICONTROL Partial ingestion]* is enabled, drag the *[!UICONTROL Error threshold %]* dial to adjust the error threshold of the batch.
+Alternatively, you can manually adjust the threshold by selecting the input box.
+For more information, see the [partial batch ingestion overview](../../../../ingestion/batch-ingestion/partial.md).
-Geben Sie Werte für den Datenflug ein und wählen Sie **[!UICONTROL Weiter]**.
+Provide values for the dataflow and select **[!UICONTROL Next]**.

-Geben Sie Werte für den Datenflug ein und wählen Sie **[!UICONTROL Weiter]**.
+Provide values for the dataflow and select **[!UICONTROL Next]**.

 ![](../../../images/tutorials/dataflow/databases/dataflow-detail.png)